hannes/MonetDBLite/README.md

 [MonetDBLite](https://www.monetdb.org/blog/monetdblite-r) is a SQL database that runs inside the [R environment for statistical computing](https://www.r-project.org/) and does not require the installation of any external software.
 MonetDBLite is based on free and open-source [MonetDB](https://www.monetdb.org/Home), a product of the [Centrum Wiskunde & Informatica](http://cwi.nl).

 MonetDBLite is similar in functionality to [RSQLite](http://cran.r-project.org/package=RSQLite), but typically completes queries blazingly fast due to its *columnar* storage architecture and bulk query processing model.
-Since both of these embedded SQL options rely on the the R [DBI](http://cran.r-project.org/package=DBI) package, the transfer of legacy `RSQLite` code over to `MonetDBLite` should be a cinch.
+Since both of these embedded SQL options rely on the the R [DBI](http://cran.r-project.org/package=DBI) interface, the conversion of legacy `RSQLite` project syntax over to `MonetDBLite` code should be a cinch.

 MonetDBLite works seamlessly with [the dplyr grammar of data manipulation](https://github.com/hadley/dplyr).
 For a detailed tutorial of how to work with database-backed dplyr commands, see [the dplyr databases vignette](https://cran.rstudio.com/web/packages/dplyr/vignettes/databases.html).
-To reproduce this vignette using MonetDBLite, simply replace the functions ending with `*_sqlite` with the suffix `*_monetdb` instead.
+To reproduce this vignette using MonetDBLite rather than RSQLite, simply replace the functions ending with `*_sqlite` with the suffix `*_monetdb` instead.

 ## Installation